30 Hours Funded Childcare

 How does funding work for providers of childcare?

-It is expected that 30 hours will be a part of the current funding process and Buckinghamshire County Council will fund providers of childcare directly.
+It is expected that 30 hours will be a part of the current funding process and Buckinghamshire Council will fund providers of childcare directly.
 This process should steadily improve to accommodate the changes that are being made.

 Eligibility Checking Periods